Master's in Health Psychology Program Guide

 Are you ready to discover your college program?

-Health psychology explores the intersection of mental and physical health.
+Health psychology master's programs explore the intersection of mental and physical health.
 Sometimes called behavioral medicine, the field of health psychology deals with the impact psychological health and behavior have on physical wellness.
 A master's degree is typically the minimum requirement to work in health psychology.

 A master's in health psychology also prepares students for doctoral programs, which qualify graduates to obtain licensure and practice clinically.
 This guide provides information about health psychology master's programs, including common elements of curricula and available careers for graduates.